For certain types of research, using a non-confidential or anonymous survey can make all the difference in terms of project success.

 But keep in mind that people might be more likely to provide complete and honest answers when filling out an anonymous survey.
 So if you have no intention whatsoever to store or use any kind of contact information or other identifiable data, simply don’t ask for it.

-If you’re ready to create your own (non-)anonymous survey right now, feel free to browse our selection of free survey templates or start creating one from scratch with a free 14-day LeadQuizzes trial.
+If you’re ready to make your own (non-)anonymous survey right now, feel free to browse our selection of free survey templates.